Ron Jeremy, porn star, charged with sexually assaulting four women - KEYT | KCOY

 He was the subject of the 2001 documentary “Porn Star: The Legend of Ron Jeremy.”

 In 2015 he talked to CNN about almost dying from an aortic dissection in 2013.
-While he came close to death, the actor said he has always subscribed to the idea that living a good life and being a good person is the best thing you can do while being on this Earth.
+While he came close to death, the actor said he has always subscribed to the idea that living a good life and being a good person is the best thing one can do on this Earth.

 “I’ve always been spiritual,” Jeremy said at the time.